-Seventeenth-century English poet John Donne eloquently describes our fundamental inability to be entirely self-sufficient and our inherent dependence on those around us for both our physical and emotional wellbeing.
+Fundamentally, we are unable to be entirely self-sufficient.
+And our inherent dependence on those around us extends to both our physical and emotional wellbeing.

 What do Community Psychologists do?

-Working with educators, policy developers, researchers and government agencies to promote group mental health, community psychologists seek to better understand the multiple influences of the social environment on health and wellness and, in so doing, to reduce social inequalities and to empower society’s most marginalised and oppressed people.
-They analyse government, civic life and workplace settings in order to understand and improve fair and diverse participation, and they collaborate with community members, groups and organisations to solve social problems, providing tools to build the capacity to address social problems such as exploitation and victimisation.
+Community psychologists seek to better understand the multiple influences of the social environment on health and wellness.
+And, in so doing, aim to reduce social inequalities and to empower society’s most marginalised and oppressed people.
+They analyse government, civic life and workplace settings in order to understand and improve fair and diverse participation.
+Then collaborate with community members, groups and organisations to solve social problems.
+During this process, they provide tools to build the community’s capacity to address social problems such as exploitation and victimisation.

-The journey to becoming a community psychologist begins with obtaining a Bachelor’s Degree, preferably with a major in Psychology, followed by an Honours Degree in Psychology.
+The journey to becoming a community psychologist begins with obtaining a Bachelor’s Degree.
+Preferably with a major in Psychology, followed by an Honours Degree in Psychology.
 Alternatively, you could do a four-year Bachelor of Psychology Degree (which has a “built-in” Honours equivalent).
-After completing your undergraduate studies, you must then go on to get a Master’s degree in community psychology, social psychology or a very closely related field.
-Master’s degree programmes focus on more advanced studies in the field of community psychology and include internship requirements in which students must conduct research and clinical work.
+After completing your undergraduate studies, you must then go on to get a Master’s degree.
+Your Masters needs to specialise in community psychology, social psychology or a very closely related field.
+Master’s Degree Programmes focus on more advanced studies in the field of community psychology.
+They also include internship requirements in which students must conduct research and clinical work.

-If you have the ambition to effect societal change though the cultivation of mental wellbeing, a career in psychology may be your calling.
-Why not consider studying at SACAP, an accredited private higher educational provider that offers a range of vocational, academic and professional courses and is widely acknowledged as the country’s leading provider of higher education and training in the field of applied psychology.
+If you have the ambition to affect societal change through the cultivation of mental wellbeing, then consider a career in psychology.
+The South African College of Applied Psychology ( SACAP) is an accredited private higher educational provider.
+It offers a range of vocational, academic and professional courses, including many within its Applied Psychology Faculty.
 For more information, enquire today.